-• Miscalculation of depreciation costs resulting from failure to update the depreciation schedules following a revision of the carried values, the initially determined useful life and the residual value of assets.
+• Miscalculation of depreciation costs following some events resulting in the amortization plan (overhaul, devaluation, etc.).
 Failure to perform depreciation of depreciable noncurrent non-financial assets and also to write off the accumulated depreciation of assets that have been sold or written off.
-Incorrect depreciation of noncurrent non-financial assets resulting from the inadequate calculations of their useful life (not taking into consideration the year of acquisition, the physical wear and tear, and obsolescence) and failure to calculate the assets'residual value.
-This affects both the depreciation expenses and carrying values of noncurrent non-financial assets (also identified during the audits of the 2019, 2018 and 2017 financial statements).
+Incorrect depreciation of noncurrent non-financial assets resulting from the inadequate calculations of their useful life (not taking into consideration the year of acquisition, the physical wear and tear, and obsolescence) and failure to calculate the assets' residual value.
+Failure to lay down the correct parameters of the amortization plan and/or unapproved approaches for choosing values for the parameters determined in the approved amortization policy.
+This affects both the depreciation expenses and carrying values of noncurrent non-financial assets (also identified during the audits of the 2020, 2019, 2018 and 2017 financial statements).

-Incorrect classification of assets, liabilities, revenues, expenses and transfers in thePublic Sector Chart of Accounts and the Uniform Budget Classification (also identified during the audits of the 2019, 2018, 2017 and 2016 financial statements), which results in misstatements in thebalance sheet, income statement and budget execution statement.
+Incorrect classification of assets, liabilities, revenues, expenses and transfers in the Public Sector Chart of Accounts and the Uniform Budget Classification (also identified during the audits of the 2020, 2019, 2018, 2017 and 2016 financial statements), which results in misstatements in the balance sheet, income statement and budget execution statement.

-• Misstatements of municipal shareholdings in commercial companies and failure to disclose the changes in them (also identified during the audits of the 2019, 2018, 2017 and 2016 financial statements) resulting in unfair representation of such investments and the related revenue.
+Misstatements of municipal shareholdings in commercial companies and failure to disclose the changes in them (also identified during the audits of the 2020, 2019, 2018, 2017 and 2016 financial statements) resulting in unfair representation of such investments and the related revenue.

-Absence of sock-taking of assets and liabilities, incl. costs for assets whose process of acquisition was pending during previous reporting periods (also identified during the audits of the 2019 financial statements), indicating the incapability of internal controls to verify the information contained in the financial statements.
+Absence of stocktaking of assets and liabilities, incl. costs for assets whose process of acquisition was pending during previous reporting periods (also identified during the audits of the 2020 and 2019 financial statements), indicating the incapability of internal controls to verify the information contained in the financial statements.

-• Non-disclosed or misstated commitments (undertaken or implemented) and new liabilities, which usually results in understating of expenditure and balance-sheet and off-balance sheet liabilities (also identified during the audits of the 2019 financial statements).
+• Non-disclosed or misstated commitments (undertaken or implemented) and new liabilities, which usually results in understating of expenditure and balance-sheet and off-balance sheet liabilities (also identified during the audits of the 2020 and 2019 financial statements).

-• Incomplete disclosure of the current positions and changes regarding the assets, liabilities, revenues and expenditure thus precluding the financial statement users from making informed decisions (also identified during the audits of the 2019 financial statements).
+• Incomplete disclosure of the current positions and changes regarding the assets, liabilities, revenues and expenditure thus precluding the financial statement users from making informed decisions (also identified during the audits of the 2020 and 2019 financial statements).

 • Incorrect reporting of changes to property deeds of municipal-owned estate recognized during earlier reporting periods.
-Recognizing municipal-owned estate at tax value rather than at fair value, oftentimes disclosing significantly lowered values, and thus understating of the assets.
+Failure to include all properties and assets in the accounting records and the balance sheet.
+Recognizing municipal-owned estate at tax value rather than at fair value, oftentimes disclosing significantly lowered values, and thus understating of the assets ((also identified during the audits of the 2020 financial statements).

-• Misrepresentation of funds received and spent under EU-funded programs - transfers, advance payments and off-balance sheet statistical reporting at the expense of the beneficiaries, the EU and other donor organizations.
+• Misrepresentation of funds received and spent under EU-funded programmes - transfers, advance payments and off-balance sheet statistical reporting at the expense of the beneficiaries, the EU and other donor organizations.
+Untimely transfer of the acquired assets from the EU funds reporting group in reporting group "Budget" and/or "Other accounts and activities".
 This results in misstatements in the Balance Sheet, Income and Budget Execution Statements.